Main site of science textbooks

 The periodic table.
 Read the Wiki page for each element, and read the pages for molecules that come up.
 You don't have to memorize the actinides (rare earths) or the short-lived elements (polonium through francium).

-Organic chemistry.
-Read lots of Wiki pages on organic molecules.
+Molecules.
+Read lots of Wiki pages on molecules, especially organic molecules.

 All wars involving America.
 Also memorize the most important European wars.